► We drive the entire range

-The Mercedes A-class has returned, and it’s evolved into something quite different from the technical showboating of the original Mk1 monobox back in 1997.
-In fact, 21 years later the new A-class is an entirely conventional hatchback, and this latest version ups the ante with some impressive interior tech and a more enjoyable ride.
+The Mercedes A-class has evolved into something quite different from the technical showboating of the original Mk1 monobox back in 1997.
+Fast forward twenty and a bit years, and the new Mercedes A-class hatchback ups the ante with a more conventional look, some impressive interior tech and a more enjoyable ride.

 Three-way comparison: we test new A-Class vs VW Golf vs Volvo XC40

-Step into a well-specced A-class and you’re greeted with a clean, premium-feeling cabin slathered in leather and crisp, modern widescreen displays (see below).
-The latter, it must be said, are a central part of the cabin, and control just about every auxiliary function the new A-class has.
-And, trust us, there’s a lot.
-Thankfully, however, the all-new MBUX infotainment system is polished to within an inch of its life, and HD graphics make the whole experience more like using a flagship smartphone than a car.
+Step into a well-specced A-class and you’re greeted with a clean, premium-feeling cabin slathered in leather and pinsharp, modern widescreen displays (see below).
+The latter are a central part of the cabin, and control just about every auxiliary function the new A-class has.
+And, trust us, there’s a lot functions.
+Thankfully, however, the all-new MBUX infotainment system is polished to within an inch of its life, and HD graphics make the whole experience more like using a flagship smartphone than a ‘entry-level’ hatchback.

 Finance deals from £269/month on the official Mercedes-Benz A-class page

 It might not have the total eyes-off design of the rotary dial, but it’s easy to get used to – and when combined with the new wheel’s hand controls, it’s an overall better experience.

 Oh, and because the American demands it, the main screen in the A-class is also a touchscreen – which does occasionally make things a little easier.

 The natural speech recognition is especially clever.
 Commands like ‘phone home’ and ‘play Metallica’ worked every time as did requests like ‘take me to Stamford.’
 However, there are legal issues at play; it’s why the A-class will open the sunroof blind for you, but can’t open the sunroof.
 Either way, Mercedes tells us this system will only get better, as it’s being updated over-the-air throughout the car’s life.